Alan Greenspan: Chairman of the Federal Reserve

 Greenspan advised senior members of the George W. Bush administration to depose Saddam Hussein for the sake of the oil markets.
 He believed that even a moderate disruption to the flow of oil could translate into high oil prices, which could lead to "chaos" in the global economy and bring the industrial world "to its knees".
-He feared that Saddam could seize control of the Straits of Hormuz and restrict the transport of oil through them.
+He feared that Saddam could seize control of the Strait of Hormuz and restrict the transport of oil through it.
 In a 2007 interview, he said, "people do not realize in this country, for example, how tenuous our ties to international energy are.
 That is, we on a daily basis require continuous flow.
 If that flow is shut off, it causes catastrophic effects in the industrial world.
-And it's that which made him [Saddam] far more important to get out than bin Laden."
+And it's that which made him [Saddam] far more important to get out than Bin Laden."

 On May 18, 2004, Greenspan was nominated by President George W. Bush to serve for an unprecedented fifth term as chairman of the Federal Reserve.
-He was previously appointed to the post by Presidents Reagan, George H. W. Bush, and Bill Clinton.

 In a May 2005 speech, Greenspan stated: "Two years ago at this conference I argued that the growing array of derivatives and the related application of more-sophisticated methods for measuring and managing risks had been key factors underlying the remarkable resilience of the banking system, which had recently shrugged off severe shocks to the economy and the financial system.
 At the same time, I indicated some concerns about the risks associated with derivatives, including the risks posed by concentration in certain derivatives markets, notably the over-the-counter (OTC) markets for U.S. dollar interest rate options."

-Greenspan opposed tariffs against the People's Republic of China for its refusal to let the yuan rise, suggesting instead that any American workers displaced by Chinese trade could be compensated through unemployment insurance and retraining programs.
+Greenspan opposed tariffs against the People's Republic of China for its refusal to let the yuan rise, suggesting instead that any American workers displaced by trade with China could be compensated through unemployment insurance and retraining programs.

-Greenspan's term as a member of the board ended on January 31, 2006, and Ben Bernanke was confirmed as his successor.

-As chairman of the board, Greenspan did not give any broadcast interviews from 1987 through 2005.
+In September 2005, Greenspan indicated he planned to retire on schedule on January 31, 2006, when his fifth term as chairman was set to expire.
+A month later, Bush nominated Ben Bernanke to succeed Greenspan as chairman.
+As the chairman of the board, Greenspan did not give any broadcast interviews from 1987 through 2005.